 Learn more about how calcium benefits health

-Turmeric in fresh root form is best, but if you can't get hold of it, the powdered spice is almost as potent.
+Having said that, turmeric - whether fresh in root form or powdered - adds a characteristic flavour to curries.
+It can't do you any harm and it may do you some good.
 Try it in curries, marinades, rice dishes and soups, or add some of the root or powder to a virtuous fruit or veggie smoothie.

 10 healthy reasons to eat more spices